• Skip to main content

 • Ground cinnamon and ground nutmeg are wonderful warm spices with a mild earthy flavor that enhances the taste of sweet potatoes and makes your kitchen smell like Thanksgiving.

-• Eggs – are a necessary ingredient that brings all of the ingredients together and provides texture, structure, and flavor.
+• Eggs – are a necessary ingredient that binds all ingredients together and provides texture, structure, and flavor.

-• Vanilla extract and salt – both of these ingredients enhance all of the other flavors of the pie.
+• Vanilla extract and salt – both of these ingredients enhance all of the other flavors.

-• Nine-inch deep-dish unbaked pie crust – I usually use a pre-made frozen store-bought pie crust to save time and keep this recipe as simple as possible.
-Be sure to use a deep-dish pie shell, or your sweet potato filling will overflow in your oven.
+• Nine-inch deep-dish unbaked pie crust – I usually use a pre-made frozen store-bought pie crust or pie shell to save time and keep this recipe as simple as possible.
+Use a deep-dish shell, or your sweet potato filling will overflow in your oven.
+You can also use a graham cracker crust if you prefer.

 ⏲️ How to make Sweet Potato Pie with Condensed Milk:

-1. Preheat the oven to 425°F. Line a rimmed baking sheet with parchment paper or aluminum foil.
+Preheat the oven to 425°F. Line a rimmed baking sheet with parchment paper or aluminum foil.
 Use a fork or knife to pierce holes in the top and bottom of the potatoes.
-Roast the sweet potatoes for 40 to 50 minutes or until they are very soft, and you can easily squeeze them with a potholder.
+Roast the potatoes for 40 to 50 minutes or until they are very soft and you can easily squeeze them with a potholder.
 Reduce the oven temperature to 350°F.

-2. Let the potatoes cool briefly, slice them in half, and scoop the flesh into a large bowl.
+Let the potatoes cool briefly, slice them in half, and scoop the flesh into a large bowl.
 Add the butter.
-Then, use a food processor or an electric mixer and blend on medium until the sweet potato mixture is combined and there are no lumps.
+To ensure a creamy filling, use a food processor or an electric mixer and blend on medium until the sweet potato mixture is combined and there are no lumps.
+You can also use a potato masher, but the texture of your custard will be different.

 1. Add the sweetened condensed milk, orange zest, cinnamon, nutmeg, eggs, salt, and vanilla extract.